Students (scroll down for feedback)

 "Hi Kerry, thank you so much for all of the help you gave [my daughter] this year.
 She was always excited for her sessions with you and cheerful afterward, and from my perspective she improved beautifully with your help!!"

-From a second grader's mom, responding to the weekly update in which we told her we had been working on the hard and soft c and g:
+From Rachel, a second grader's mom, responding to the weekly update in which her tutor mentioned their work on the hard and soft c and g that week:

 From a conversation between Daniela and Cindy, mother of a 3rd grader, about why Cindy prefers Daniela to her daughter's two previous (less expensive) reading tutors: